igris-98/alpha-vault/Notes/CSS/CSS RESPONSIVE DESIGN.md

 # Responsive :
-- In CSS, this refers to styles that “respond” differently, based on the size of the browser window.
+- In CSS, responsive refers to styles that “respond” differently, based on the size of the browser window.
 This entails intentional consideration for mobile, tablet, or desktop screens of any size.